chaynHQ/.github/docs/CONTRIBUTING.md

 - [How to Collaborate with Pull Requests](https://docs.github.com/en/github/collaborating-with-pull-requests)
 - [Git Cheatsheet](https://education.github.com/git-cheat-sheet-education.pdf) *(we highly recommend saving this for future reference!)*

-**Here are prerequisites you should meet before contributing to Chayn's GitHub:**
+Here are prerequisites you should meet before contributing to Chayn's GitHub:
 - git version control configuration
 - a GitHub account
 - fundamental knowledge of the GitHub and git version control flow (fork, clone, push, commit, branches, etc.)

-**Note: It is not required that you have experience contributing to open-source projects on GitHub!** Chayn aims to be a safe space for contributors of all skill-levels to build their skills while making an impact in digital public goods.
+**It is not required that you have experience contributing to open-source projects on GitHub!** Chayn aims to be a safe space for contributors of all skill-levels to build their skills while making an impact in digital public goods.
 If this is your first contribution, we recommend saving the cheatsheet linked above for future reference, learning how to navigate the GitHub and git version control docs, and in general -- *learn as you go.* The Chayn team is here to help.
 You got this! 💪

 ## Where can I get help?
 Chayn maintainers and developers are here to help!
 We aim to give a safe space for contributors of all skill levels to build their skills while making an impact. 🤝